 Choosing the correct shoes for your child depends on their age, as they will require different levels of support depending on the stage of growth that their feet are in.
 Your kid’s podiatrist should be able to help you find the right shoes for your child.
 At Family & Sports Podiatry, we can help you find the right footwear for both toddlers and school-aged children.

 CAUTION: Toddlers' shoes should be as flexible as possible.

-Check toe flexibility.The shoe should bend with your child’s toes.
-It should not be too stiff or bend too much in the toe box area.
+Toe flexibility: The shoes should bend with your child’s toes.
+They should not be too stiff, but they should also not bend too much in the toe box area.